MultiSafepay/docs/content/my-account/account-balance.md

 # Uncaptured balance

 You can set your daily balance report to include the balance of uncleared transactions.
-This is particularly useful if you offer pay later and/or credit card payment methods.
+This is particularly useful if you offer <<glossary:BNPL>> and/or credit card payment methods.

 To activate this feature in your daily balance report, email a request to <sales@multisafepay.com>
 <br>